How to be a better opening batsman

 • Patience.
 There will be times when the bowlers make you play and miss.
 However, the bad ball will come.
 The ability to stay focused on the next ball will see you through the tough periods all openers experience.

-This is often what coaches mean when they talk about 'seeing off' the opening bowlers.
-I don't like the phrase though.
+This is often what coaches mean when they talk about seeing off the opening bowlers.
+Personally, I don't like the phrase.
 It puts openers into a defensive mindset.
-Opening the innings is about having a sound defence and being ready to attack.
+Opening the innings is more about having a sound defence and being ready to attack.

 Once you have assessed that conditions have are in your favour you can start to think more aggressively.
 This may be a couple of hours in, or right from the first ball.
-However, even in this 'mode' you need to keep a tight defence as a good ball is never far away.
+However, you need to keep a tight defence as a good ball is never far away.

 Opening practice